Travers Smith LLP

 The Art programme is at the heart of our corporate social responsibility work and underlines our CSR commitment from the moment someone steps into our offices.
 Delivered in partnership with The University of Westminster and The Royal College of Art, with support from Serpentine Galleries, our art programme supports emerging artists with the transition from student life to professional practice.

-To give you a taste of life at Travers Smith, we run a number of two-week vacation schemes in the summer and one in Christmas.
+To give you a taste of life at Travers Smith, we run a number of two-week vacation schemes in the summer and one in Winter.

-The summer schemes are designed primarily for law graduates and penultimate-year law undergraduates, whereas our Christmas scheme is primarily for non-law graduates and final-year non-law undergraduates.
+The summer schemes are designed primarily for law graduates and penultimate-year law undergraduates, whereas our Winter scheme is primarily for non-law graduates and final-year non-law undergraduates.

 The vacation schemes are a chance for us to get to know each other, so working lunches, workshops and after-work events will be as important as the legal work you'll be doing.
 You’ll also meet our current trainees who will give you an honest account of what it's like to practise law and what we're like as a firm.